Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Here are links to the three chase days of this system.
-Although the third and last day was right here at home, I always include them as part of an expedition if it's part of the same system I chased in the Plains.
+Here are links to the three expedition days of this system.
+Although the third and last day was right here at home, I always include them as part of an expedition if it's part of the same system I covered in the Plains.

 Day 1: St. Louis to Shamrock, Texas

-The first day of 2019 Great Plains chase expedition travel was on Thursday, March 21.
-I left St. Louis before noon, heading down I-44 to Oklahoma City, then west on I-40 to the chaser-familiar town of Shamrock for the night.
+The first day of 2019 Great Plains weather expedition travel was on Thursday, March 21.
+I left St. Louis before noon, heading down I-44 to Oklahoma City, then west on I-40 to the storm observer-familiar town of Shamrock for the night.

 This Youtube video covers the high-speed captures at 1,500 frames per second: